Flight-Free-UK/flight_free_uk_website/source/posts/winter-sun.html.markdown

 > "Last winter is the first time in a long time when I haven’t flown.
 And I actually felt happier."

 It’s easy to justify the carbon output because sun makes us happy.
-But is all this jet-setting just masking the problem, rather than dealing with it?
+But is all this jet-setting just contributing to the problem?

 It’s a conversation we had with Paul Powlesland, a barrister at Ely Place Chambers and the founder of Lawyers for Nature.
 He had been a regular winter sun-seeker, and while he knew this was adding a huge amount to his carbon footprint, he’d always felt that need to get away somewhere warm.